 When you’re a supply teacher starting a new role there is a lot of pressure for you to hit the ground running and perform well.
-A supply teacher’s preparation takes place before arriving at the school, from the moment they receive the call from SupplyWell.
+A supply teacher prepares before arriving at the school, from the moment they receive the call from SupplyWell.
 How can you help to make sure that your supply teacher hits the ground running?

-SupplyWell is with you every step of the way and we provide the supply teacher with resources to help.
-We know that running a school is a busy and difficult job, so some of the recommendations in this article are taken care of for you by SupplyWell.
+SupplyWell is with you every step of the way, and we provide the supply teacher with resources to help.
+We know that running a school is a busy and difficult job, so some of the recommendations in this article are already sorted for you by SupplyWell.

 Arranging the Supply

 To start helping your supply teacher, let SupplyWell know what you expect from the teacher so we can tell them.
 A full brief of what you require ensures that the teacher can be fully prepared.
 Ultimately, this means that you will get the best possible results from the educator and they will enjoy their time with your school with less anxiety on the first day.
 This includes being clear on the following details when you first let us know about the role:

 - Whether lessons need to be planned or whether this has already been done for the teacher

 - School type (Secondary school, Primary school, SEND)

 - How they can access policies such as Behaviour Policy

 - Important school times like lunch, breaks, and end of the school day